Lincoln and Lancaster County Nebraska Salvation Army assistance programs.

 Regardless of your need, the Lancaster County Salvation Army may be able to assist.
 The agency administers several emergency assistance programs for the low income, working poor, disabled, and senior citizens, among others.
-While resources are limited, what is provided in Lancaster Nebraska can range from free food to rent and utility bill help.
+Find everything from free Christmas toys to financial help for paying back rent or utilities.
+Or get free food, Thanksgiving meals, case management, or volunteer opportunities.
+While resources are limited in Lincoln County, what is provided by the Salvation Army in Lancaster Nebraska can range from the resources above to other financial help.

 During the winter months the demand for help with paying heating and gas bills is very high.
 The HeatShare program is available across most of Nebraska.
 The Salvation Army of Lancaster County processes applications for it.